 Masters in Astrophysics

-Click here to find out how to apply to the Master’s Program in Astrophysics.
-The Institute of Physics and Astronomy opened its Master’s Program in Astrophysics in the year 2011 and already has 35 graduates.
+The Institute of Physics and Astronomy opened its Master’s Program in Astrophysics in the year 2011 and already has 45 graduates.

 Student Profile